pisinger/pisinger.github.io/_posts/2025-07-03-how-kubelet-uses-http-watch.md

 When a watch expires, the client must re-establish it by first listing the current state and then starting a new watch from the latest resourceVersion.

-## 🧪Where Kubernetes actually utilizes WebSockets
+## 🧪Where WebSockets actually utilizes in k8s

 Kubernetes does also make use of `WebSockets` but more selectively (<https://kubernetes.io/blog/2024/08/20/websockets-transition/>).
 The below scenarios now use WebSockets instead of the deprecated `SPDY` protocol for streaming: